Debenture - What is a debenture?

 The main advantage of debentures to companies is the fact that they have a lower interest rate than e.g. overdrafts.
 Also, they are usually repayable at a date far off in the future.

-For an investor, their main advantages are that they are often easy to sell in stock exchanges and they contain less risk than e.g. equities.
+For an investor, their main advantages are that they are often easy to sell in stock exchanges and they contain less risk than other options such as equities, for example.

 There are two types of debentures: